nathangeffen/cagl/docs/userguide.md

 CAGL is influenced by the C++ STL, but because C does not provide C++ syntactic features that make the STL possible (such as function overloading, constructors,  destructors, templates, exceptions etc), the CAGL has to differ significantly from the STL.
 Nevertheless, for programmers who have to use C or prefer C's simplicity over C++, the CAGL is potentially a convenient, time-saving, simple-to-use, even elegant library.

-## Basic use
+# Basic use

 The CAGL is implemented almost entirely using C macros.
 These macros generate a set of functions for a container.
-Many of these functions are generic but have to be named uniquely for each container type.
+Many of these functions are generic but have to be named uniquely for each container type because C doesn't support function overloading.

 For example, the macro to declare and define a vanilla array of integers is     *CAG_DEC_DEF_ARRAY*.
 So this code declares *int_arr* which is a type name for an array of *int*.